If you’re reading this post, you’re likely already familiar with the term mindfulness.

-It’s important that you design a routine that feels inviting to you; if it feels like a “have to” rather than a “want to,” your odds of making it a habit are very slim.
+It’s important to design a daily ritual that feels good to you; if it feels like a “have to” rather than a “want to,” your odds of making it a habit are very slim.

 Be clear with yourself about why cultivating mindfulness is important to you.
 Greater sense of inner peace?
 Ability to be more present with your kids or partner?
 Better health or sleep?
 More compassion or creativity?
 Increased productivity?

 Your intention is your motivation to get you over the hump until this ritual becomes your default habit and you really start to feel its benefits.

 10 minutes a day is a great place to start.
 Maybe committing to 10 minutes a day for 21 days in a row feels like a reasonable starting point.